johnnyy5929/apcsa-freedom-project/tool/learning-log.md

 ### 3/22/2026

-This week, I created two different spirits that can be controlled with one keyboard.
+This week, I created two different sprites that can be controlled with one keyboard.

 ![](Screenshot_15-3-2026_95811_docs.google.com.jpeg)
 ![]Screenshot_15-3-2026_9582_docs.google.com.jpeg)